Skip to main content

 Restructuring Support Agreement

-Day 5 RSA assumption.
-The Bellevue Hospital filed its motion to assume the RSA on February 10, 2025—just five days after the petition date.
+The case included a Restructuring Support Agreement executed before the bankruptcy filing.
+The Bellevue Hospital filed its RSA Motion on February 10, 2025—five days after the petition date.
 The debtor simultaneously filed a motion to shorten the time for notice and hearing on the assumption motion, and the court granted that request the following day.

 The RSA established Firelands Health as the plan sponsor and defined the member substitution agreement through which Firelands would become the sole owner of the hospital.
 Under this structure, the existing nonprofit governance would be replaced with Firelands as the sole corporate member, giving Firelands complete control over the reorganized hospital while maintaining its not-for-profit status.